kkb-mmmut/jomato/README.md

-# Zomato (zomato clone)
+# Jomato (zomato clone)

-Zomato is a online food ordering application, we made a clone (Zomato) of it using React Js, Zomato Frontend clone using React Js.
+Jomato is a online food ordering application, we made a clone (Zomato) of it using React Js, Jomato Frontend clone using React Js.

 ## Pages Developed: